dastrukar/dplay/README.md

 ![dplay](dplay.jpg)

-dPlay(doomPlay) is a very simple Doom launcher thing that I made for fun.
+dPlay(doomPlayer) is a very simple Doom launcher thing that I made for fun.

 ## How does dPlay work?
 dPlay uses a config file, which you can modify to add launch option/parameters.